June 2022 COVID blog

 In Binh Duong province, from the beginning of 2022 to now, there have been 18 local strikes.
 Most of them occur in foreign-invested enterprises.
 Rarely are strikes mentioned, followed and reported by the local press.

-Collective labor disputes are "on an increasing trend".
+Collective labour disputes are "on an increasing trend".

 United Kingdom: Media report that garment factory failings in Leicester persist, according to the latest findings in a report commissioned by the Garment & Textile Workers Trust (G&TWT).